ptsim/vecbackup/README.md

 * The lock file is only used for the ```vecbackup backup``` command.
 The other commands can be run concurrently.

 ### Q: Can I have multiple "backup sets"?
-* Yes, just backup different data to different backup directories.
+* Yes, just backup different data to different backup repositories.

 ### Q: How do I know if the files are recovered correctly?
 * Each chunk has a sha512_256 checksum.